Spencer Torkelson Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- Wells (0-1) makes the start for the Orioles, his third of the season.
+- Gibson makes the start for the Orioles, his fifth of the season.
+He is 3-0 with a 4.18 ERA and 13 strikeouts in 23 2/3 innings pitched.

-- In his last time out on Friday, the right-hander threw 5 1/3 innings against the Chicago White Sox, giving up three earned runs while surrendering five hits.
+- In his most recent time out on Saturday against the Chicago White Sox, the right-hander went 5 1/3 innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.